jayrulez/traktor-docs/engine/architecture.md

 The runtime also introduces **States** (sometimes called Stages in the codebase).
 States represent high-level modes of your application.
 Think main menu, gameplay, loading screen, or pause menu.
 Each state can create, update, and destroy its own set of entities and resources.
 This makes it easy to manage transitions between different parts of your game.

-### Layer 4: Editor Framework
+#### Editor Framework

-The **Editor** layer mirrors the runtime but adds authoring capabilities.
-It's built using the same core systems and general modules, but extends them with editor-specific functionality.
+The **Editor** framework runs in parallel to Runtime but serves a different purpose: authoring and asset pipeline.
+It's built using the same core systems and general modules, but extends them with editor-specific functionality through .Editor extension modules.

 The editor provides tools for importing assets (like FBX models and PSD textures), editing scenes visually, creating materials with the shader graph, managing the project database, and building runtime packages for deployment.